Rectus/openxr-steamvr-passthrough/readme.md

 - Configuration menu available in the SteamVR dashboard.
 - User adjustable color parameters and opacity.
 - Override mode for applying passthrough to applications that do not support it.
 The passthrough view can be blended using chroma keying.
+- The floor projection height can be shifted up to get correct projection on an horizontal surface such as a desk.

 ### Limitations ###